nikolasmcneal/color-discrimination-task/README.md

 * Randomly selected colors chosen and displayed on a JavaScript Canvas each run
 * Written code to determine total value of left and right sides by summing color values (currently logs in console)
 * Randomly determines order of values for colors
+* Training and instructions are added
+* Rainbow is shown at beginning